Cheshta-Joshi/hubb_sim/README.md

 # Quantum Simulation of Lattice Models
 In this project, we study lattice models like **Tight Binding Model**, **Hubbard Model**.
 We generate matrices of these models, solve them using NumPy and discuss some of the properties of the eigenvalues and eigenvectors.
 We realize the need of quantum simulation of these models and propose a quantum method for solving them.
 We implement it on a quantum circuit in different ways and compare the solutions with the NumPy results.

-## 1. One-Orbital, Spinless Tight Binding Model
+## A. One-Orbital, Spinless Tight Binding Model

 The Tight Binding Model describes the electronic structure of solids by considering the onsite energies and hopping energy of electrons.